IBM/aspera-cli/docs/README.erb.md

 This avoids situations such as:

-- multiple instances accumulating and overloading the system
+- Multiple instances accumulating and overloading the system

-- duplicate transfers
+- Duplicate transfers

-- duplicate `preview` outputs
+- Duplicate `preview` outputs

 ##### Option: `lock_port`